8 Unconventional Life Perspectives Embraced By People With The Most Enviable Lives

-You can radically change the way you feel in life just by looking at things in a new way.
+You can change the way you feel in life just by looking at things in a new way.

 Advertisement

+A perspective shift is one of the best feelings ever.
 It’s exactly like switching the lights on in the middle of the night.
 At first, it’s uncomfortable.
 Blinding.
 It stings your eyes.
-But then, slowly your eyes adapt to it.
-And you see everything better.
+But then, slowly your eyes adapt to it and you see everything better.

-Since we were born, we’ve been in environments that breed comparisons.
+On Zat Rana's website, he says that since we were born, we've been in environments that breed comparisons.
 In school, we were told to push ourselves to be the class topper.
 Then on social media, we started comparing our lives with others.
 In our offices, we began comparing our salaries and positions to others.

 Yet this model is broken.
 If only the best and the brightest can find happiness, only the top 1% of the world would be happy.